 City to spray for mosquito control Thursday and Friday

-Control Areas: The areas to be sprayed are within an area generally bounded by: 7700 block of Maplecrest Drive: Tanglecrest Drive on the north, Meandering Way on the west, Regency Drive on the east and Overdale Drive on the south.
+Control Area: The area to be sprayed is within an area generally bounded by: 5000 block of Ranchero Lane 75236: Jordan Ridge Drive on the north, Moneta Lane on the west, Meadow Nest Drive on the east, and Red Bird Lane on the south

-While the insecticide is approved by the Environmental Protection Agency for treatment, residents in the above areas should avoid contact with the spray by staying indoors.
-Persons inside a vehicle while trucks are actively spraying should remain in their vehicles with the windows up and the air conditioner on until the trucks pass and the spray is no longer visible.
-Persons out during the scheduled spraying time should be alert for trucks and should not follow them.
-Residents who come in contact with the spray are advised to wash the affected area thoroughly with soap and water.
+While the Environmental Protection Agency approves the insecticide for treatment, residents in the above areas should avoid contact with the spray by staying indoors.
+People inside a vehicle while trucks are actively spraying should remain in their vehicles with the windows up and the air conditioner on until the trucks pass through, and the spray is no longer visible.
+People who are out during the scheduled spraying time should be alert for trucks and should not follow them.
+Residents who come into contact with the spray are advised to wash the affected area thoroughly with soap and water.
 The spray breaks down quickly in the presence of sunlight and has no residual effect.

-Dallas residents are urged to take precautions against mosquito bites by reducing outdoor activity during evening and nighttime hours.
-Residents who are outside during these times should cover their arms and legs and use a mosquito repellant.
+Dallas residents are urged to take precautions against mosquito bites by reducing outdoor activity during the evening and nighttime hours.
+Residents who are outside during these times should cover their arms and legs and use a mosquito repellent.

 Residents should eliminate standing water to prevent mosquito breeding and the spread of West Nile Virus.
 Breeding places for mosquitoes include swimming pools that are not kept clean, stagnant ponds, pet watering dishes, birdbaths, potted plants, old tires, empty containers, toys and clogged rain gutters and French drains.
-Standing water should be eliminated promptly, as mosquitoes can grow from egg to adult in as little as seven days.
+Eliminate standing water promptly, as mosquitoes can grow from egg to adult in as little as seven days.
+Dallas residents may receive free mosquito dunks at Code Compliance Services District Offices while supplies last.

 To report standing water or mosquito problems Dallas residents should call 3-1-1.
-For additional information on mosquito control visit www.dallascityhall.com.
+To be added to the City of Dallas Do Not Spray list contact 3-1-1.
+For additional information on mosquito control, visit www.dallascitynews.net/fightthebite.